How Much Could My Medical Negligence Claim Be Worth?

-If you have received substandard treatment while at the NHS resulting in trauma, injury, worsening medical condition or emergence of a new condition and are looking to suing the NHS or making hospital complaints for compensation, then reach out to the NHS Negligence Solicitors to assist you get that deserved compensation.
+If you have received substandard treatment while at the NHS resulting in trauma, injury, worsening medical condition or emergence of a new condition and are looking to sue the NHS or make hospital complaints for compensation, then reach out to the NHS Negligence Solicitors to assist you get that deserved compensation.

 What is Medical Negligence?

 This refers to avoidable mistakes or errors causing harm, injury or worsened medical condition to the patient as a result of negligent treatment or substandard care received from the healthcare provider.
 Such negligence could be in the form of medical misdiagnosis, error in drug prescription, surgical errors and much more.